Get a property report and suburb profile for any property in Plenty

 Plenty demographics

-Plenty, a serene suburb located in Victoria, offers a tranquil lifestyle with a strong sense of community.
-With a population of 2,575, Plenty is characterized by its spacious properties and lush greenery, making it an ideal location for families seeking a peaceful environment.
-The median age of 44 suggests a mature community, with many residents likely to be established professionals or retirees enjoying the suburb's relaxed pace.
+Plenty, a serene suburb located in Melbourne's northeastern outskirts, offers a tranquil lifestyle amidst lush greenery and open spaces.
+With a population of 2,575, it is a close-knit community that appeals to families and those seeking a peaceful environment away from the hustle and bustle of city life.
+The median age of 44 suggests a mature population, with many residents likely enjoying the suburb's family-friendly atmosphere and natural surroundings.

 Property ownership in Plenty is notably high, with 45.2% of homes owned outright and 50.8% owned with a mortgage.
-This reflects a community with strong ties to the area and a preference for long-term residence.
-The rental market is minimal, with only 4.1% of properties being rented, underscoring the suburb's appeal to homeowners.
-The median total household income of $3,190 per week suggests a relatively affluent community, likely attracted by Plenty's spacious living and proximity to natural attractions.
+This stability in homeownership underscores the suburb's appeal as a long-term residential area.
+Only 4.1% of properties are rented, highlighting its desirability for those looking to settle down.
+The median total household income of $3,190 per week reflects the suburb's affluent nature, with residents likely enjoying a comfortable lifestyle supported by the area's amenities and natural beauty.

 Plenty infrastructure, key developments and investment opportunities